Russian virus vaccine to cost less than $10 per dose abroad

 Asked whether the president has been vaccinated, Kremlin spokesman Dmitry Peskov said Tuesday that Putin “can’t use an uncertified vaccine.”
 Peskov pointed out that “widespread vaccination hasn’t started yet, and the head of state can’t take part in the vaccination as a volunteer.”

-Two weeks ago, the developers of the vaccine said analysis of the study’s early data showed that the vaccine “had an efficacy rate of 92%.”
+Two weeks ago, the Moscow-based Gamaleya Institute that developed the vaccine and the Russian Direct Investment Fund said analysis of the study’s early data showed that the vaccine “had an efficacy rate of 92%.”
 The conclusion was based on 20 infections that occurred among 16,000 volunteers.

 In a new statement on Tuesday, developers of the vaccine put its effectiveness at 91.4%, after the second interim analysis of the trial data was carried out based on 39 infections among 18,794 study participants that received both doses of either the vaccine or the placebo.